Karosa B 741: Production and operation

-Prototype of Karosa B741 was done by rebuilding Karosa C 744 in the year 1991.
-By end of this year started serial production, which continued until 1997.
+Prototype of Karosa B741 was done by rebuilding Karosa C 744 in 1991.
+Serial production started by the end of 1991 and continued until 1997.
 Largest operator was Prague transport company (174 buses) and Bratislava transport company (104 buses).
-Between the years 1991 and 1997 was produced 620 of these buses.
+Between 1991 and 1997, as many as 620 of these buses were produced.

 These buses were operated also in other Czech cities, like Brno, Ostrava, Olomouc, Zlín, or in Slovakian cities like Košice or Nitra.